 AI systems should be able to explain their decisions in a way that humans can understand.
 This is important for building trust and accountability.

 AI systems should be subject to human oversight.
 This means that humans should have the ability to override AI decisions and ensure that AI systems are used responsibly.

 AI systems should be trustworthy.
 This means that they should be reliable, fair, and transparent.

 AI systems can have long-term impacts on society.
 It is important to consider these impacts and ensure that AI systems are used in a way that benefits all of society.

 There should be clear lines of accountability for AI systems.
 This means that people should be able to identify who is responsible for the development, deployment, and use of AI systems.

 AI systems should be used for good.
 This means that they should be used to benefit society and not to harm it.

-In addition to these ten ethical considerations, there are a number of other ethical issues that should be considered when using AI, such as:
+In addition to these ten ethical considerations, several other ethical issues should be considered when using AI, such as: